akshayrao96/t4-cicd/dev-docs/reports/weekly/weekly-report-2024-11-23.md

 | [Project Submission] Code Refactoring for better quality and style[ #125](https://github.com/CS6510-SEA-F24/t4-cicd/issues/125) | M - 2/3 days | Lin            |

 # What worked this week?
+- upload artifact to s3 does not require much authentication.
+This helps to integrate with the code without much overhead.

 # What did not work this week?
 - One of our team member was down due to flu, less productivity
 - Changing requirements previously resulted in codes and features that was developed but no significant use, taking some time to clean it up before final submission and packaging.